-Since we tend to keep our cars for 10 years or more, we usually buy new.
-In many cases, we end up taking a loan out as well.
+Since we tend to keep our vehicles for 10 years or more, we usually purchase new.
+In many cases, we end up taking an auto loan out as well.

 Starting The Car Buying Process

 Now that you know what we ended up going with and the reasons why, let’s back up a minute and really start from the beginning.

 As you know, we bought a minivan since we have a small family and needed the room.

 This is us weighing needs versus wants when it comes to cars, and really is the very first step when buying a car.

 You have to know what you need, not what you want.